 A. This Section describes the sequence of events involved in implementing the Statewide Flood Control Program.
 The sequence begins and ends each year during the Regular Session of the Legislature.
-Specific procedures are described briefly in this Section and are presented more fully in the pre-application, application, and evaluation of proposed projects and distribution of funds sections of this document.
+Specific procedures are described briefly in this Section and are presented more fully

-1. Pre-Application and Resolution (April 1-May 1).
-Sponsoring authorities are to complete the pre-application, and must submit their completed pre-applications and resolutions to OPW not later than 4 p.m. on May 1.
-Preapplications received after May 1 will not be eligible for the program in the current year.
-Pre-applications must include documentation of the flooding problem in order to be considered.

-2. Evaluation Committee Review of Pre-Applications (May 1-June 1)
+- 1. Pre-Application and Resolution.
+Sponsoring authorities are to complete the pre-application, and must submit their completed pre-applications and resolutions to the Department of Transportation and Development, Office of Engineering, Public Works and Water Resources (DOTD) not later than 4 p.m. on May 1.
+Pre-applications received after May 1 will not be eligible for the program in the current year, but will be eligible for review during the next year.
+Pre-applications must include documentation of the flooding problem in order to be considered. - 2.
+Evaluation Committee Review of Pre-Applications (May 1-June 1) - a.

-a.
 Pre-applications will be reviewed and screened by the Evaluation Committee.
-The reasons for the review are to determine whether there is documented evidence of flood damages; whether the sponsoring authority is requesting OPW assistance in preparing the full application; whether the proposed solution (if such a solution has been developed at this time) is eligible for funding under this program; and whether the sponsoring authority is willing to assume responsibility for its share of the cost, including new rightsof-way, operation and maintenance costs, and other obligations.
+The reasons for the review are to determine whether there is documented evidence of flood damages; whether the sponsoring authority is requesting DOTD assistance in preparing the full application; whether the proposed solution (if such a solution has been developed at this time) is eligible for funding under this program; and whether the sponsoring authority is willing to assume responsibility for its share of the cost, including new rights-of-way, operation and maintenance costs, and other obligations, within 4 years of acceptance into the program.